Basseybd/afrovibe/README.md

 ##Todo:

-general formating for smaller screens
+General formating for smaller screens and mobile

-#Nav bar
-unify the button and search box in the nav bar fix duration of search bar
+Fix duration of search bar

-#sections
-add dropdown to featured shop
+Add dropdown to featured shop